 Naeba is just over 23km from the main Echigo Yuzawa Station.
 Echigo Yuzawa Station is serviced by the local Joetsu line and Joetsu Shinkansen line as well as connecting with the Hokuhoku line.

-A shuttle bus is available from the West Exit of Echigo Yuzawa Station and takes about 50 minutes to Naeba.
+A shuttle bus is available from the East Exit of Echigo Yuzawa Station and takes about 50 minutes to Naeba.
 Echigo Yuzawa Station to the Naeba Prince Hotel costs 660 yen for adults and 330 yen for children up to the age of 12 years.
 Additional charges of 100 yen apply for skis, snowboards and other large luggage.

 A taxi journey from Echigo Yuzawa Station to Naeba costs around 6,900 yen.